ldengel3718/Engr3/README.md

 ![image](https://github.com/ldengel3718/Engr3/assets/143533539/df1de06d-90dc-4c47-94f2-5af0c8fdef59)

 ### Reflection
-This assignment was not very hard and there wasnt too much code.
-The wiring was simple and I liked this assignment more than the previous.
+This assignment was fun as there wasn't too much code and I like using motors.
+I didn't really struggle with much but the potentiometer was definitely the hardest part.
+I learned how to mix the two components together and it was a fun assignment.
+I would advise starting with your wiring so you know which pins to use.
 ## Photointerrupter

 ### Description & Code